 \subsection{Copenhagen Interpretation}

-It is interesting to begin with the Copenhague Interpretation of the paradox because, as quoted above, this interpretation furnishes the basic interpretation of Quantum Mechanics \cite{Bachtold} (never forgetting that the famous paradox was inspired by the Copenhagen interpretation itself).
+It is interesting to begin with the Copenhague Interpretation of the paradox because, as quoted above, this interpretation furnishes the basic interpretation of Quantum Mechanics \cite{Bachtold}, never forgetting moreover that the famous paradox was inspired by the Copenhagen interpretation itself.

-The system `atom+cat' being a quantum system, the issue of knowing in which state is the cat, before the box is unlocked, is not a point.
-This is simply because, according to this interpretation, `{\textit{There is no quantum world!}}'.
+The system `atom+cat' being taken as a quantum system, the issue of knowing in which state is the cat, before the box is unlocked, is not a point.
+This is simply because, according to this interpretation, `{{There is no quantum world!}}'.
 The only one is classical.

-As a matter of fact, it is only by opening the box that the cat's final state is eventually {\textit{measured}} or {\textit{decided}}, whereas, so long as the box remains locked, the cat's state remains perfectly undetermined.
-What is worth emphasizing here is a singular consequence of this point of view.
-The box in effect, acts as if it were some `{\textit{de-realizing}}' machine : While the entering cat is a plain real being at the beginning, after one hour of entanglement to the radio-active atom's states, the animal has become phantom-like, as if it had passed from this real world to the limbos of that {\textit{quantum non-world}}.
-An odd consequence indeed, rarely put forth though worth of consideration.
+As a matter of fact, it is only by opening the box that the cat's final state is eventually {\textit{measured}}, whereas, so long as the box remains locked, the cat's state remains perfectly undetermined.
+What is worth emphasising here, is a singular consequence of this point of view.

+The box in effect, acts as if it were some `{\textit{de-realizing}}' machine.
+While the entering cat is a plain real being at the beginning, after one hour of entanglement to the radioactive atom's states, the animal has become phantom-like, as if it had passed from this real world to the limbos of that {\textit{quantum non-world}}.
+An odd consequence indeed, rarely put forth, though worth of consideration.